bpmore/bpmore.github.io/_posts/2025-05-12-science-and-determination.md

 After my heart work, I started working out and making an effort to stay active and then 2020 hit.

-### October 28, 2020
+### October 2020
 - **A1c**: 7.3% (high, normal <7.0%)
 - **Weight**: 250 lb.
 - **Context**: Early indication of prediabetes/early type 2 diabetes.
 No GLP-1/GIP agonists or Metformin noted.

+### April 2021
+- **A1c**: 6.5% (normal <7.0%, but high for stricter ranges like 4.0–6.0%)
+- **Weight**: 250 lb.
+- **Context**: Improved A1c.

 In 2021, I weighed around 245–250 pounds, wore XXL shirts, and had a 38–40-inch waist.
 I developed severe shoulder pain, barely able to move my arm.
 An X-ray revealed a minor rotator cuff tear.
 Physical therapy didn’t help, and my therapist asked if I had diabetes.
 I wasn’t sure, but a physical the following week showed my A1c at 7.3, indicating diabetes.
 My doctor prescribed a low dose of Metformin.
 Within a week, my shoulder inflammation decreased, allowing me to start effective rehabilitation.

-### April, 2021
-- **A1c**: 6.5% (normal <7.0%, but high for stricter ranges like 4.0–6.0%)
-- **Weight**: 250 lb.
-- **Context**: Improved A1c.

-### October, 2021
+### October 2021
 - **A1c**: 7.0% (borderline, normal <7.0%)
 - **Weight**: 250 lb.
 - **Metformin**: Started at 500 mg daily with breakfast.
 - **Context**: A1c fluctuated, still indicating poor control.

-### April, 2022
+### April 2022
 - **A1c**: 7.4% (high, normal <7.0%)
 - **Weight**: 250 lb.
 - **Metformin**: 500 mg daily with breakfast.